-- 1. Post-graduates from universities recognized by the University Grants Commission (UGC) with a minimum of 3 years of experience in the development sector, or - 2.
-Graduates from universities recognized by the UGC with a minimum of 6 years of experience in the development sector, or - 3.
-Cost and management accountants, or any other persons with suitable accreditations with a minimum of 6 years of experience in the development sector.
+- 1. Chartered Accountant (CA); or - 2.
+Company Secretary (CS); or - 3.
+Cost and Management Accountants (CMA); or - 4.
+Post-graduates from universities recognized by the University Grants Commission (UGC) with a minimum of 3 years of experience in the development sector; or - 5.
+Graduates from universities recognized by the UGC with a minimum of 6 years of experience in the development sector; or - 6. any other persons with suitable accreditations with a minimum of 6 years of experience in the development sector.